TheWoakus/WebApplikasjon-Eksamen/README.md

 ## MAILTRAP

-  Log in with gmail credemtials
+  Log in with gmail credentials